Guatemala–Spain relations

-Guatemala–Spain refers to the current and historical relations between Guatemala and Spain.
+Relations between Guatemala and Spain date back to 1524, when the modern territory was invaded and conquered by the Spanish.
+Guatemala achieved its independence in 1821 and established diplomatic relations with Spain in 1863.
 Both nations are members of the Organization of Ibero-American States and the United Nations.

 History

 Spanish conquest

 The first Spanish troops to arrive to Guatemala were led by Spanish conquistador Pedro de Alvarado in 1524.
-On arrival to Guatemala, the Spaniards discovered various Maya speaking and Nahua speaking polities within the territory.
-The Spaniards, with help of indigenous allies and Aztec troops, began to slowly conquer the peoples of Guatemala.
-The first and major battles involved the K'iche' people who were defeated in March 1524 and resulted in the capture of the K'iche' capital of Q'umarkaj.
+On arrival to the territory, the Spaniards discovered various peoples of the Mayan and Nahua cultures.
+The Spaniards, with help of indigenous allies and Tlaxcaltec troops, began to slowly conquer the peoples of Guatemala.
+The first and major battles involved the Kʼicheʼ people who were defeated in March 1524 and resulted in the capture of the K'iche' capital of Qʼumarkaj.
 In 1525, Spanish conquistador of the Aztec Empire, Hernán Cortés arrived to Petén to subdue the rebellious Cristóbal de Olid who had been sent to conquer Honduras.
 Cortés soon returned to New Spain after the battles.

 Soon after the conquest of southern Guatemala, the Spanish, in 1557 founded the city Santiago de los Caballeros de Guatemala which was to be the capital of the Captaincy General of Guatemala.
 Spanish missionaries soon began to Guatemala to convert the native indigenous people to Catholicism.
 In March 1697, the Spanish fully conquered all of Guatemala for Spain after the conquest of Petén.
 The Captaincy General of Guatemala became part of New Spain and was governed by the Viceroy of New Spain based in Mexico City.